Pollen Feeder for Bees-Make Your Own

 It is not necessary to place your feeder too close to the hives.
 In fact, I hesitate to put any food source near the hives.

-I do not want to attract anything to the bee yard such as wasps, skunks etc. Remember, honey bees can fly.
+I do not want to attract any honey bee predators to the bee yard.
+Remember, honey bees can fly.

 Put your feeder in an easily accessible location.
 But, there will be a lot of bee activity at the feeder sometimes- don’t place it too close to the house or play area.